-15. Managing Aquatic Invasive Species - One-time funding is provided to further reduce the greatest risks from invasive species, and for an interagency agreement with the Recreation and Conservation Office Invasive Species Council for development of recommendations for long-term funding of the program.
-(Aquatic Lands Enhancement Account-State)

-16. Tracking Puget Sound Fish Health - Ongoing funding is provided for WDFW to implement its fish contaminant assessment and monitoring efforts as part of the Puget Sound Ecosystem Monitoring Program, a scientific effort to track Puget Sound fish toxicity and ecosystem health.
+- 15. Managing Aquatic Invasive Species One-time funding is provided to further reduce the greatest risks from invasive species, and for an interagency agreement with the Recreation and Conservation Office Invasive Species Council for development of recommendations for long-term funding of the program.
+(Aquatic Lands Enhancement Account-State) - 16.
+Tracking Puget Sound Fish Health Ongoing funding is provided for the Department of Fish and Wildlife to implement its fish contaminant assessment and monitoring efforts as part of the Puget Sound Ecosystem Monitoring Program, a scientific effort to track Puget Sound fish toxicity and ecosystem health.
 This will help document the impact of contaminants on fish survival, whether Puget Sound seafood is safe to eat, and whether current efforts to prevent pollution and clean up the Puget Sound are effective.
 One-time funding is provided in FY 2016 for equipment and a personal service contract.
-(Environmental Legacy Stewardship Account-State)

-17. Enhance Recreation Licensing System - The WDFW automated licensing system, the Washington Interactive Licensing Database (WILD), processes over one million hunting licenses, fishing licenses and Discover Passes each year.
+(Environmental Legacy Stewardship Account-State) - 17.
+Enhance Recreation Licensing System The Department of Fish and Wildlife automated licensing system, the Washington Interactive Licensing Database (WILD), processes over one million hunting licenses, fishing licenses and Discover Passes each year.
 One-time funding of \$1 million and ongoing funding of \$300,000 are provided for updates that improve the customer experience, improve system performance, and meet vendor payment obligations.
 (State Wildlife Account-State)